top of page

 • One leaves the practice full of energy

-• You generally feel completely satisfied, both during and at the end of practice.
+• You generally feel completely satisfied, both during and at the end of practice

 This implies committing oneself totally, with one's whole person, to the qualities, but developing the right effort.
-This is achieved with intelligent, step-by-step application, less effort is needed.
-In other words, effort that reduces effort.
+This is achieved

 bottom of page